Miroslav Stević

-Miroslav Stević (Serbian Cyrillic: Мирослав Стевић; born 7 January 1970) is a Serbian former professional footballer who played as a midfielder.
+Miroslav Stević (Serbian Cyrillic: Мирослав Стевић; born 7 January 1970) is a Serbian retired footballer who played as a midfielder.

 At international level, Stević represented FR Yugoslavia at the 1998 FIFA World Cup.

 Club career

 Stević made his senior debut with Partizan in the 1988–89 season.
 He then spent two and a half years at Rad, playing regularly in the Yugoslav First League, before moving abroad to Grasshoppers in the 1992 winter transfer window.
 After only six months in Switzerland, Stević secured a transfer to German club Dynamo Dresden in the summer of 1992.
 He stayed two seasons there, before switching to TSV 1860 Munich in the summer of 1994.
 In the following four and a half years, Stević made over 100 Bundesliga appearances for the Lions, before transferring to Borussia Dortmund in the 1999 winter transfer window.
 He was a member of the team that won the league's title in 2002.

 In the summer of 2002, Stević moved to Turkey and signed with Fenerbahçe.
 He only stayed one season in the country, before returning to Germany.
 Stević went on to play for VfL Bochum and SpVgg Unterhaching, before retiring from the game.